GCSE Physics › P2.1 Current, potential difference and resistance

 Current, potential difference and resistance

-Free AQA GCSE Physics practice questions on Current, potential difference and resistance.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Physics practice questions on Current, potential difference and resistance.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Physics topics